MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 Both of these settings are thread-local.

+### A note on tags and the trunk
+Normally the system loads the DREQ from a tagged release.
+However it can also be useful to load from the trunk, to get the absolute latest version.
+So when specifying tags there are three options:

+* if the tag is a string, then it simply specifies the tag to load from;
+* if the tag is `None` then the ambient default tag is used -- the value of which can be retrieved or set with `default_dqtag`;
+* if the tag is `False` then the DREQ is loaded from the trunk.

+Note that you can specify the trunk as the ambient default tag with a call to `default_dqtag(False)` for instance.

 ### Controlling how variables are computed
 There are several possible approaches to computing the variables corresponing to a MIP and experiment and I could not work out which